alex-lt-kong/the-nitty-gritty/c-cpp/cpp/06_poc/05_cudacodec-vs-ffmpeg/README.md

     terminate called after throwing an instance of 'cv::Exception' what():  OpenCV(4.7.0) ./repos/opencv/modules/core/include/opencv2/core/private.cuda.hpp:112: error: (-213:The function/feature is not implemented) The called functionality is disabled for current build or platform in function 'throw_no_cuda'
     ```
+  * It is also noteworthy that the so called "Nvidia's Video Codec SDK" is the
+  same as the "nv-codec-headers.git" mentioned in the [HWAccelIntro](https://trac.ffmpeg.org/wiki/HWAccelIntro)
+  of the OpenCV with FFmpeg route documented below.
+However, FFmpeg states
+  that it uses a slightly modified version of Nvidia Video Codec SDK and
+  experiment also shows that the headers installed by nv-codec-headers won't
+  be recognized by OpenCV's cmake.
+So we need two copies of the same set of
+  headers files for two routes to work concurrently.

 * Prepare [opencv_contrib](https://github.com/opencv/opencv_contrib) repository.
 OpenCV needs it to build `cuda` support.